Shishupal-Yadav/HybridmultiTask2/README.md

 # Webserver Deploymeny Using Terraform and EFS
 ![alt text](https://miro.medium.com/max/1500/1*WCXUqu-Lgeo6ZiUzlXnTLg.png)

-# Prequiste for this project
+# Perquisites for this project
   **Should  have**
   - An  AWS account
   - AWS command  installed